In this tutorial we will look at how to meditate with mala beads [meditation beads], one of the best meditation tools.

 4: Holding your mala

 When you hold your mala you want to do so in a loving and gentle way.
+I always remind myself of how important my mala is to me.
+More than any other object, my mala expresses my spirituality.
+So it’s important that I respect it.

 Take hold of the mala in one hand and let it drop gently.
 Hold the prayer beads in your dominant hand with the tassel of the mala facing towards you.
+Take a moment to express gratitude for your mala.

 5: Move the mala with the breath

-You move one bead of the mala for each breath.
+Move one bead of the mala for each breath.

 Move the beads using your thumb instead of your index finger because the index finger represents the ego where the thumb represents the universal.

 Each time you breathe in and out, move to a new bead of the mala.
-Move the mala as you breathe in.

 6: When you get to the spacers, pause

 When you get to the “spacers” of your mala (every 27th bead) take a moment to pause and check that you are being mindful.
+I sometimes take more than one breath when I’n on the spacer, so I have enough time to really balance my mind.

 7: Once you reach the guru bead, stop and reflect